-The first feline to enter my life was when I was a kid—our family pet was Pudding—and cats have been coming and going ever since.
-In the early 80s, I adopted Whoopie, and over the next 20 years I often wondered why I love my cat so much.
+The first feline entered my life was when I was a kid; her name was Pudding.
+Ever since, cats have been coming and going from my life.
+In the early ’80s, I adopted Whoopie, and over the next 20 years I often wondered why I loved my cat so much.
 Besides being a wonderful companion, it turns out she was a great teacher.

 After I lost Whoopie, a litter of feral furbrats appeared in our Brooklyn backyard, and I began practicing trap-neuter-return.
 What’s that?
 Glad you asked, as all animal lovers ought to be aware of it, and it offers a segue to some shameless self-promotion of my memoir An Unlikely Cat Lady—Feral Adventures in the Backyard Jungle.